Last updated on June 4, 2026

 Field of the Dead

 Thereโ€™s almost a pattern with the lands in this tier being too powerful and ending up banned in some formats.
-Field of the Dead asks that you play different lands which is easy with enough non-basics across many formats, even in Standard.
+Field of the Dead asks that you play different lands which is easy with enough non-basics and the existence of snow lands to differentitate basics.

 Field of the Dead then produces an army of 2/2s with every subsequent land drop once you hit the threshold, which is very hard to interact with and beat.
 Thatโ€™s why having power in the lands is complicated since there aren't that many tools to interact with them.